patridge/patridgedev.com-jekyll/_posts/2012-07-05-where-did-that-json-field-go-serializing-ihtmlstring-to-json.md

 ## Code

 For the full source used in this post, including an example MVC project where a controller has action methods to test all the variations here, head over to [this post's GitHub repository](https://github.com/patridge/JsonNetIHtmlStringTesting).

+---

+## Comments

+* **Bryan**, _2013-01-23 19:35:23 +0000_

+    > This was very helpful, thanks!
+I was trying to pass a single-line html string to a ckeditor instance.
+I ended up just removing the line breaks and such and that seemed to do the trick.